kaminaris/can2040/README.md

+## C++ rewrite compatible with pico sdk and arduino

+Original code can be found here: [https://github.com/KevinOConnor/can2040](https://github.com/KevinOConnor/can2040)

+Things done: Rewrote entire API to C++ class, change code style to lowerCamelCase, made it easier to use, added transmit/receive example

+---

+Original readme:

 The can2040 project is a software CAN bus implementation for Raspberry Pi [rp2040](https://www.raspberrypi.com/products/rp2040/) micro-controllers.
 It enables an rp2040 chip to implement